boabangf/GNN_RL_gene_trajectory_perturbation/README.md

 Title of  Talk: **** Machine Learning Optimization Methods and Their Application to Predicting Stem Cell Differentiation Using GNNs and Reinforcement Learning-UBC 5th September 2025****

-***1st Draft Research Paper title-Escaping Local Optima in the Waddington Landscape: A Multi-Stage TRPO–PPO  Approach for Single-Cell Perturbation Analysis-Zandstra Lab**
+***1st Draft Research Paper title-Escaping Local Optima in the Waddington Landscape: A Multi-Stage TRPO–PPO  Approach for Single-Cell Perturbation Analysis**

 ****2nd Draft Enhanced Adaptive Stochastic Gradient Descent Algorithm and Its Application to Single-Cell Perturbation Analysis****